grimme-lab/qc2-teaching/doc/apps-ex.rst

       cefine -bas def2-TZVP -func tpss -d3
       jobex > jobex.out

-2. Calculate the dimerization energy (energy difference of one dimer and two monomers) with HF, TPSS-D3 and MP2 employing the cc-pVXZ (X = D, T, Q) basis sets and their augmented counterparts (aug-cc-pVXZ).
+2. Using the optimized geometries, calculate the dimerization energy (energy difference of one dimer and two monomers) with HF, TPSS-D3 and MP2 employing the cc-pVXZ (X = D, T, Q) basis sets and their augmented counterparts (aug-cc-pVXZ).
 Refer to the table of ``cefine`` options given in section :ref:`Short cefine reference`.

 3. Tabulate your results and plot the total energies versus the cardinal number of the basis set for each method (*e.g.* with ``gnuplot``).